Scalable solution to crossed random effects model with random slopes: Conclusion

 \section{Conclusion}

 In the paper, we discussed estimation under crossed random effects model with random slopes.
-We suggested two different algorithms, based on the method of moments combined with backfitting and variational EM.
-The former is most appropriate when covariance matrices for random effects are diagonal and the latter is useful when the covariance matrices are unstructured.
+We suggested two different algorithms based on the method of moments combined with backfitting and variational EM.
+The former is most appropriate when the covariance matrices for the random effects are diagonal and the latter is useful when the covariance matrices are unstructured.
 The algorithm based on the method of moments was shown to have theoretical as well as empirical consistency to estimate fixed effects and covariance parameters when covariance matrices for random effects were diagonal.
 The algorithm based on variational EM was able to accomplish a more difficult task which is to estimate the parameters when the covariance matrices are unstructured and showed great empirical results.
 Both of the algorithms could complete the task to estimate fixed and covariance parameters in $\mathcal{O}(N)$ and are superior to ``lmer" which takes at least $\mathcal{O}(N^{3/2})$.
 The algorithms find huge applications in settings with large sample sizes and where the time taken to obtain the fit is crucial.
-We depicted the performance of our algorithms using simulations as well as real data.
+So for example, for a problem with $N=100,000$ ``lmer" might take over 40 minutes, while our methods take under 10 seconds; for problems with $N=1,000,000$ our methods take around 30 seconds (see Figure~\ref{fig:diag_estimation_time}.)
+We demonstrated the performance of our algorithms using simulations as well as real data.